abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

             :width: 300pt
             :align: center

+    These classes are declared in the header :file:`constraint_solver/constraint_solveri.h`.

     The ``PathOperator`` class is itself the base class of several other path specialized LSN Operators.
 We will review them in section XXX.

     ``IntVarLocalSearchOperator`` is a specialization of ``LocalSearchOperator`` built for an array of ``IntVar``\s while ``SequenceVarLocalSearchOperator`` is a specialization of ``LocalSearchOperator`` built for an array of ``SequenceVar``\s.

 Defining a custom LSN operator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^